Symbolic local bifurcation analysis of scalar smooth maps: Introduction

 Many powerful algebraic tools have been developed for local bifurcation analysis of zeros in Equation \eqref{m0}.
 Armbruster \cite{Armbruster} proposed a cognitive use of \Gr basis and encouraged a systematic implementations of the existing results in a computer.
-Yet to the best of our knowledge, there does not exist any end-user symbolic library available (neither free nor paid) to everyone for the {\it local bifurcation analysis of zeros of smooth maps}.
+Yet to the best of our knowledge, there does not exist any (end-user) symbolic library for the {\it local bifurcation analysis of zeros of smooth maps}.
 This is a long overdue contribution despite its importance and wide applications.
-In the last two decades, there has been a considerable progress in development of computer algebra systems so that an efficient {\it symbolic} implementation of the results in singularity theory is now feasible; see \cite{GovaertsBook,Govaerts} for numeric approaches.
+In the last two decades, there has been a considerable progress in development of computer algebra systems so that an efficient {\it symbolic} implementation of the results in singularity theory is now feasible; see \cite{GovaertsBook,Govaerts, JepsonSpence85, JepsonSpenceCliffe85} for numeric approaches.